ssulser/MVT-Cobol/README.md

 I have compiled the examples and exercises from the COBOL book **Elementary Structured COBOL: A Step-by-Step Approach** here.
+Work in progress...though

 ![enter image description here](./book.jpg)